jcgonzalez25/new_portfolio/src/content/projects/Scroll_Nijo/index.md

 show: 'true'
 ---

 Utilizing Scroll magic demo to make a landing page to company much more apealing.
-Utilizing scroll animation heavily
+Use on safari for full experience.